Listening Section of IELTS

 - While answering the questions don't try to predict anything.
 Answer the questions based strictly on the audio clips that you hear.

-The afore-mentioned list will help you prepare for the examination.
+The above mentioned list will help you prepare for the examination.
 But, remember that you can ace this section only with practice.
 You will get used to the accent the more you hear it.
 Thus, you should practice listening, as well as, speaking with a neutral accent to make your practice complete.

 Terms and Conditions